 If you can come across as being likeable, the audience is far more likely to interact back with you.
 This will help you buzz off them and likewise, creating a stellar performance to remember.

-#8 Use the whole space and get close
+#8 Make use of the whole space and get close

 Physically moving to the front of the stage also helps to engage and connect with your audience.